ramyasnl/Neural_Network-/Challenge/README.md

 Bek’s come a long way since her first day at that boot camp five years ago—and since earlier this week, when she started learning about neural networks! </br>
 Now, she is finally ready to put her skills to work to help the foundation predict where to make investments.</br>

-With your knowledge of machine learning and neural networks, we’ll use the features in the provided dataset to help Beks create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.</br>
+With our knowledge of machine learning and neural networks, we’ll use the features in the provided dataset to help Beks create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.</br>

 From Alphabet Soup’s business team, Beks received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years. </br>Within this dataset are a number of columns that capture metadata about each organization, such as the following:</br>